TeachingNLP/workshop-book/_sources/schedule.md

 ## Day 1: Thursday, June 10th, 2021

-**All times below are EST/EDT or UTC-4 times.
+**All times below are Eastern or UTC-04:00  times.
 You may use [this tool](https://www.thetimezoneconverter.com/) for time zone conversion.**

 | Time              |     Session                          |  How to connect?       | Speakers/Panelists | Moderator     |
 | :---------------- | :------------------------------   | :-------------:        | :----------------- | :----------------- |